TayKangSheng/Game99-AndroidLibrary/README.md

 <em>bring a towel.</em>

 <em>Player's comment:</em><br>
-This Game has exceeded my expectations. --Wen Xian Ng<br>
+This game has exceeded my expectations. --Wen Xian Ng<br>
 This is a fun game. --Ong Yong Siang